Completed research

 Lead partner: RCE Graz-Styria

-Project management: Univ.-Prof. Dr. Friedrich M. Zimmermann
+Project management: Univ.-Prof. Dr Friedrich M. Zimmermann

 Description: We live in a communication and media society in which an enormous amount of information on every conceivable topic is disseminated via a wide variety of communication channels.
-This overabundance makes it increasingly difficult for senders of a message to disseminate messages effectively and presents potential recipients with the increased challenge of perceiving, selecting and processing these messages.
-In particular, the communication and communication of complex, more difficult to grasp topics such as "sustainability" face the challenge of being communicated in a particularly targeted and receptive manner.
+This abundance makes it increasingly difficult for senders of a message to disseminate messages effectively and presents potential recipients with the increased challenge of perceiving, selecting and processing these messages.
+In particular, the communication and communication of complex, more difficult to grasp topics such as "sustainability" face the challenge of being communicated in a particularly targeted and absorbable way.
 The aim of the project is to compare the strengths and weaknesses of sustainability communication by means of a static website using the example of "OpenScience4Sustainability" and by means of a social network using the example of "Facebook".
 The following results will be achieved: 1.)
 Suggestions for improvements to internet communications, specifically for "OpenScience4Sustainability", 2.)
 Monitoring of Facebook experiences and establishment of a permanent sustainability blog on Facebook by the RCE Graz-Styria, 3.)
-Optimization of the networking of homepages and social networks.
+Optimisation of the networking of homepages and social networks.

 Commissioned by: Federal Ministry of Science and Research